scheeloong/scheeloong.github.io/_contents/02-research.md

 * Sports Analytics: Microsoft Xbox Team, NBA, Chess
 * Healthcare: Clinical Trials (which drug to test for effectiveness)
 * Dynamic Pricing: (trying out which price will earn the most revenue)
+* Portfolio Management:  which company and how much investment to make

 I enjoy working with applied math and code.